 Q. What happens if a student cannot come to school, is going to be late, or has a doctor’s appointment etc?

 A. Parents must take responsibility to inform the school before 10.00am if any of the above situations occur, otherwise the student will be marked absent.
 If visiting a doctor or dentist a note from same must be provided.

 Q. How can parents keep track of students’ progress?

 A. There are a number of ways in which parents may do this.
 Class test results are available through our online system – Moodle.
-There are Parent/Teacher Meetings in February, & parents will also receive end of term results at Christmas, Easter & Summer.
+There are Parent/Teacher Meetings in February, & parents will also receive end of term results at Christmas and Summer.
 Parents can also contact the school where staff are always happy to discuss their student’s progress.